dekellum/marked/README.md

 Bulk modifications to the DOM is easily and efficiently achieved with mutating filter functions/closures and a tree walker (depth or breadth-first) implementation in _marked_.
-This style of intervace is sometimes called the "visitor pattern".
+This style of interface is sometimes called the "visitor pattern".
 See `Document::filter_at` for details.
 The crate also includes the following built-in filters (a partial list):